camaraproject/EdgeCloud/README.md

 > - [ApplicationEndpointRegistration](https://github.com/camaraproject/ApplicationEndpointRegistration)
 > - [OptimalEdgeDiscovery](https://github.com/camaraproject/OptimalEdgeDiscovery)
 >
-> This repository should be only used for maintenance of previous releases.
+> **For these APIs:** This repository should be only used for maintenance of previous releases.
 For contributions to the API development please use exclusively the new repositories.
 Thanks!

+**For the EdgeApplicationManagement API:** API development will continue in this repository until further notice

 ## Scope